When it comes to private sector involvement in public services, Labour are big on rhetoric. But their record in government tells a different story.

 ✅ We ended the use of the Tory/Labour Private Finance Initiative (PFI) to fund schools and hospitals in Scotland.

 ❌ Labour used the Tory PFI scheme to build schools and hospitals.
 The flawed deals continue to cost Scotland’s public sector £1 billion every year.
 The projects had a total capital value of £4 billion but will cost £22 billion in repayments.
+In 2018-19, Scottish councils spent 8 per cent of their school budgets paying off Labour's PFI debts.

 ✅ We are using new powers to ensure a public-sector bid for Scotland’s railways.